civitz/example-assignment/exercise1.md

 The API is composed of two parts: the tracking call and the report calls.

 * the tracking call is protected by a client ID: calls from unknown client ids shall be rejected
-* the report calls are protected by authentication via an `Thron-Auth-Token` header
+* the report calls are protected by authentication via an `Auth-Token` header

 Unless specified otherwise, we use OWASP recommendations for validating data.